Grimur12/VNL1_24_H7/DOCS/Dagbók.md

 Grímur and Máni
   - Worked on fixing the Layered Class Diagram so that
   - Finished Destination filtering, the group worked together in changing the UI look (displays)
+  - Finished Restructuring the UI, taking exit() out of it, and deleting code that was no longer needed
+  - Made some functions dynamic, and made the display overall clearer with better clearTerminal commands
   - Fixed minor bugs in the program, with users not being able to go back on certain inputs.
   - Fixing other minor bugs found when testing the functional requirements